 HillSide Christian College is planning to increase its student enrolment.
 The College, therefore, has plans to grow.
 It aims to build new and improved facilities.
-It is likely that a new Arts' facility will be constructed in 2020.
-The new College plan also includes provision for a sports' hall, new office and staffroom, and additional general classrooms in the high school.
+A new Arts' facility will be constructed in 2021.
+In 2021, the College also expects to start the planning and construction of an additional six classroom block in the high school area.
+The College Master Plan also includes provision for an Arts' facility, sports' hall, new office, classrooms and staffroom.